• Skip to primary navigation

 7. Shield / Anti-Block Shield

 There are two designs for the anti-block shield in different instant pot models.
-It is one if the safety mechanisms that helps prevent food from entering the venting knob.
-It can be removed by pushing it on the side and lifting up.
+It is one of the safety mechanisms that help prevent food from entering the venting knob.
+It can be removed by pushing it to the side and lifting it up.
 I remove it only for cleaning.

 7. Condensation Collector